nvdh/paaf/README.md

 ### Expressing an apology

-**`@Ygolopa`** : Sometimes you just want to apologize to the user, but using a comment is not typesafe, these times you can use the `@Ygolopa` annotation, which is an obfuscated form of the word Apology.
+**`@Ygolopa`** : Sometimes you just want to apologize to the user, but using a comment is not type safe; these times you can use the `@Ygolopa` annotation, which is an obfuscated form of the word Apology.

 ### Expressing assessments